Skip to main content

 Example: If your top 3 ads all use a question as the hook and chronic illness support as a messaging angle, you've just found a playbook to scale.

-How AI Tags work
+How AI Tagging works

 Our AI reviews your account and automatically picks brand-relevant categories.
 These categories reflect common strategies, themes, and audience cues found in your ads.